nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 2a.
 The displayed list is empty.

   * 2a1.
-Trackermon shows an error message to user, indicating that there are no shows in the currently displayed list.
+Trackermon shows an error message to the user, indicating that there are no shows in the currently displayed list.

     Use case ends.

 * 3a.
-The displayed list contains only 1 show.
+The displayed list contains only one show.

   * 3a1.
-Trackermon shows an error message to user, indicating that there is only 1 show in the currently displayed list.
+Trackermon shows an error message to the user, indicating that there is only one show in the currently displayed list.

     Use case ends.